lostkamp/pydata-lightning-talk/README.md

 (Of course, both attacks theoretically also work with f-strings.)

 ## So which one should I use?
-- In terms of speed: it doesn't matter!
+- In terms of speed: it (almost always) doesn't matter!
 The differences are just too tiny.
 - [Readability counts](https://peps.python.org/pep-0020/).
 In my opinion f-strings are the most readable of all methods.
 - Think about security if you let users control the format string.